0xsequence/demo-unreal-game/Plugins/UnrealSequence/README.md

 ## Initialization
 The wallet will be automatically initialized using the default network you configured in the widget settings.
-You must wait for the OnSequenceInitialized event before using any Sequnce functions.
+You must wait for the OnSequenceInitialized event before using any Sequence functions.
 ![](ReadmeImages/OnSequenceInitialized.png "The OnSequenceInitialized function.")